Moses has won an NCAA championship and an Olympic silver medal.

 Moses was inducted into the Pepperdine Athletics Hall of Fame in 2013.

-He and his wife Laura have one child, Adrianna Nicole.
+He and his wife Laura have two children, Adrianna Nicole and Makenna Merrill.